-The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in Italian language and literature, with both thesis and non-thesis tracks.
+The Romance Languages and Literatures Department at Binghamton University offers a Master of Arts (MA) degree program in Italian, with both thesis and non-thesis tracks available, customized to allow students to focus on cultural and literary studies, linguistics, pedagogy, and/or translation.
+Moreover, students can use their elective courses and MA exams to complete additional graduate certificates in and in .
 Students are expected to have a strong background in Italian, as most courses have a rigorous language component.
 Elementary knowledge of a second romance language and Latin is desirable.

 Our program is diverse and highly flexible, and students are encouraged to explore interdisciplinary studies.
-A variety of accelerated degree programs are available and students may also pursue the graduate certificate in translation studies.
+A variety of accelerated degree programs are available.

 - MA in Italian